DeSantis fundraising slowed after initial campaign launch, filing shows | KRDO

 DeSantis fundraising slowed after initial campaign launch, filing shows

-(CNN) — Republican presidential candidate Ron DeSantis posted a strong fundraising total of $20 million in his bid for the GOP nomination for the quarter ended June 30, according to his filing Saturday with the Federal Election Commission.
-But the Florida governor is relying on larger donors to fuel his campaign and saw the pace of contributions slow after his initial announcement.
+(CNN) — Republican presidential candidate Ron DeSantis is relying on larger donors to fuel his campaign and saw the pace of contributions slow after his initial announcement, a new report detailing his fundraising for the quarter ended June 30 shows.

+His campaign also confirmed to CNN on Saturday that it had recently let some staffers go.

+“Defeating Joe Biden and the $72 million behind him will require a nimble and candidate driven campaign, and we are building a movement to go the distance,” DeSantis’ campaign spokesperson Andrew Romeo said in a statement.

+Politico reported Saturday that “fewer than 10 staffers” in event planning were cut on Thursday.
+DeSantis’ latest FEC fiiling shows that about 90 people were on his campaign payroll during the second quarter.
+Two veterans of his political operation are also departing the campaign to work with an outside group that will focus on boosting his presidential bid.

+DeSantis’s camp has been working to reassure his benefactors that he has a path to the GOP nomination, even as he continues to trail former President Donald Trump in the polls.

-DeSantis’ fundraising surged after his campaign’s launch on May 24 but quickly fell off in the weeks that followed, a CNN review shows.
+DeSantis, whose campaign posted a strong second-quarter haul of $20 million, saw his fundraising surge after launching his White House bid on May 24, but it quickly fell off in the weeks that followed, a CNN review shows.
 Among individuals giving more than $200, DeSantis raised more than $5 million in the opening days of his campaign – roughly 30% of the total he raised from those donors in the quarter.

 Candidates are only required to disclose details on contributions that exceed $200, including the date they were received.